Entering Proposal Information

 Adding Sources by Hand

-Once a group is created you can add new sources by hand by clicking on the Add'' button, then entering the appropriate information in the entry fields.
+Once a group is created you can add new sources by hand by clicking on the "Add" button and then enter the appropriate information in the entry fields.

 For the VLBA/HSA or GMVA, if multiple fields are to be correlated for some or all pointings, the source positions entered should be the desired pointing centers, and the Scientific Justification should make clear the selection criteria for which sources will be correlated within a given pointing.
 See §2.3.6 for more details on multiple-field correlation.